Today we share some of the amazing health benefits of ginger

 When it comes to keeping your family healthy, you’re probably wondering how you can add seasonings and spices into your regular food to give your system a little boost.
 While ginger can’t cure everything, it’s been a favourite herb for many centuries.

-Ginger has shown to have enzymes that help break up gas and reduce the stress placed on your digestive system.
+Ginger has been shown to have enzymes that help break up gas and reduce the stress placed on your digestive system.
 This means you’ll feel less discomfort during times of indigestion troubles.
 Ginger has also been shown to increase movement through your digestive tract which can reduce or help cure constipation.

 If you’re feeling nauseous from pregnancy or the common stomach bug, this little herb called ginger can help relieve the symptoms.
 Medical professionals have used ginger powder for chemo patients to help reduce nausea associated with chemotherapy.
 You can use ginger at home in a warm herbal tea to help alleviate nausea from sickness or pregnancy.